KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/settings/logging.md

 The **DisableLogToEventViewer** setting manages writing events to Windows Event Viewer.

-Open the **appsettings.json** file located on the root of the KopiCloud AD API folder (by default, is C:\KopiCloud-AD-API).
+Open the **appsettings.json** file located on the root of the KopiCloud AD API folder (C:\KopiCloud-AD-API).

 > Writing events to Windows Event Viewer Enabled

 ```
-"DisableLogToEventViewer": false"
+"DisableLogToEventViewer: false"
 ```

 > Writing events to Windows Event Viewer Disabled

 ```
-"APIADAuthenticationGroup": ""
+"DisableLogToEventViewer: true"
 ```

 Save the file.